svelte-docgen/svelte-docgen/packages/svelte-docgen/README.md

 #### Event handlers

-We believe that they should be properly typed using `"svelte/elements"`, as part of _standarization_.
+We believe that they should be properly typed using `"svelte/elements"`, as part of _standardization_.
 Whether you're interested only in those, you can extract a map of them.

 #### ARIA